x-limitless-x/blakedrumm.com/_posts/2022-02-28-create-certificate-template-scom.markdown

 ---
 layout: post
-title:  "How to create a Certificate Template for Operations Manager in the Certificate Authority"
+title:  "How to create a Certificate Template for Operations Manager"
 date:   '2022-02-28 12:12:46 -0500'
 categories: troubleshooting guides operationsManager
 author: blakedrumm